gutsgon/AirPlane/README.md

 # AirPlane
-JavaScript API build by Node.js with database PostgreeSQL
+JavaScript API build by Node.js with database PostgreSQL